-Applying humanitarian principles to a digital context necessitates a new discourse about humanitarian principles
+Applying humanitarian principles to a digital context necessitates a new discourse about humanitarian principles related to (digital) information during crisis (see Greenwood et al. 2017).

-This trend of embedding digital realities into the Right to Protection has already been reflected in the Signal Code, which identified five human rights that all people have related to (digital) information during crisis (see Greenwood et al. 2017).
 Additionally, the recently agreed UN Resolution on New and Emerging Technologies (see UN Human Rights Council 2023), which, to no surprise considering the tech geopolitics between Eastern and Western tech companies, was criticised by China and India (Meineck 2023).
-The German Ethics Council further highlights that state institutions have an important role to play and "a fundamental legal obligation to meet high requirements in terms of transparency and comprehensibility when developing and [promoting] Al systems in order to ensure protection against discrimination and to be able to fulfil accountability obligations" (Deutscher Ethikrat 2023).
+The German Ethics Council further highlights that state institutions have an important role to play and "a fundamental legal obligation to meet high requirements in terms of transparency and comprehensibility when developing and [promoting] AI systems in order to ensure protection against discrimination and to be able to fulfil accountability obligations" (Deutscher Ethikrat 2023).
 Or as one of the interviewees phrased it: "Decision-makers should focus on the risks of exposing people to further harm through AI and digital technologies, and on the consequences of taking wrong decisions based on opaque algorithms and poor-quality datasets, instead of focusing on often illusionary productivity gains."